-Prior to her work at the U.S. Department of Education, she worked as the digital learning specialist for the Nebraska Department of Education where she led professional learning, and advocated for school librarians.
-This experience granted her a unique perspective on deploying educational technology to provide equitable access and opportunities in urban, suburban, and rural school systems.
-Before her role with the state, Ishmael was a teacher to high risk elementary ELL students in Ralston Public Schools and a second grade and kindergarten teacher in Omaha Public Schools.
+Prior to her work at the U.S. Department of Education, she was the Digital Learning Specialist for the Nebraska Department of Education where she led professional learning and advocated for school librarians.
+This experience granted her a unique perspective on leveraging educational technology in urban, suburban, and rural school systems.
+Before her role with the state, Kristina was an early childhood and elementary teacher of emerging bilingual students in Omaha, Nebraska.

 Ishmael holds a Master of Arts in Learning Technologies from Pepperdine University, in addition to a Master of Science in Reading and English as a Second Language from Concordia University of Nebraska.
 She earned two Bachelors of Arts in Early Childhood Education and Elementary Education from Peru State College, as well as a Bachelor of Interdisciplinary Studies in Business and Mass Communications from Arizona State University.